sveawebpay/php-integration/README.md

              ->useInvoicePayment()
                 ->doRequest();
 ```
-#### 1.5.5 PaymentPlanPayment
+#### 1.5.2 PaymentPlanPayment
-Only individual customers can use this payment type.
+Payment plan payments is limited to individual customers, it can't be used by legal entities as companies or organisations.

 Perform *PaymentPlanPayment*.
 This payment form will perform a synchronous payment and return a response.
 Returns a *CreateOrderResponse* object.
 Preceded by WebPay::getPaymentPlanParams($config).
 Param: Campaign code recieved from getPaymentPlanParams().

 ```php
 $response = WebPay::createOrder($config)
 ->addOrderRow(